hackupc/guides-page/_pages/guide/mentor.md

 - Have full meals from Friday dinner to Sunday lunch, including all kind of snacks and drinks.

-- Access to sleeping rooms with air mattresses and showers.
+- Access to showers and common sleeping rooms with air mattresses.

 - Get exclusive swag throughout the event: t-shirts, bags, stickers, sponsor merchandising...